Buckle up for the FTC disclosure ride here. The following article was last updated on Dec 15, 2021 ...

 Something to note is the finger space between the grips and the belt is slim.
 With riding gloves on, you can't comfortably slide your hands all the way around the grip.
 I have small thin hands and there's just enough room to slide your fingers under the notches of the grip.
 It didn't bother me as I still felt I had a good hold.

 Some other bells and whistles to consider: you can have a custom design of your-flashy-own on the belt, there are optional color schemes and reflective trims, it's waterproof and CE approved.

 There's also a cell phone pocket in the back of the belt for the passenger to use.
 I didn't find it that useful as the pocket wasn't deep enough to alleviate my fear of the phone slipping out.
 If you're rocking an iPhone 6, don't bother.
 Especially if it's in a case.

 The Grip-N-Ride didn't cramp our style or impair range of motion.
 Having tried it out, I want to use it every time I'm riding pillion and especially for longer rides.
 We give it a TRO thumbs up.

 What Passenger Comforts Do You Employ?

 There are additional products which benefit the pillion on the market.
 Which have you tried?
 What do you or your passengers like about them and why?
 Your input is invited.
-Post an article!
+Leave a comment!